Modern Slavery Act Statement

 10. Environmental Management

 The Group’s operations have communicated these principles to all key suppliers.
-Senior aims to be a good partner, it and will work with its key suppliers to support any necessary improvements, encourage continual improvement, and recognise good performance.
-Failure to comply with Senior’s Principles would result in a review of the supply contract.
+Senior aims to be a good partner; it will work with its key suppliers to support any necessary improvements, encourage continual improvement, and recognise good performance.
+Failure to comply with Senior’s Principles would result in a review of the supply.

 • Whistle Blowing Policy

 Senior’s long-standing Whistle Blowing policy encourages and enables all its employees, customers and other business partners to report any ethical concerns they may have concerning the direct activities of, or the supply chains of, the Group.
 This includes any circumstances that may give rise to the risk of slavery or human trafficking.
-The whistle blowing procedure which includes an independent third-party reporting portal, is designed to allow workers and other stakeholders to raise any concerns they may have, without fear of retaliation.
+The whistle blowing procedure, which includes an independent third-party reporting portal, is designed to allow workers and other stakeholders to raise any concerns they may have, without fear of retaliation.
+This service is available in all languages appropriate to our global locations.
+Senior will not tolerate the harassment or victimisation of a person reporting corporate misconduct in good faith.
+In addition to the legal protection provided to such persons, Senior will treat retaliation against a person reporting corporate misconduct as a violation of the policy and a serious disciplinary offence.

 Board approval